-A side-effecting request listener, of type RequestListener[Identity, L], can be lifted to a request listener RequestListener[F], using the RequestListener.lift method.
+A side-effecting request listener, of type RequestListener[Identity, L], can be lifted to a request listener RequestListener[F, L] given a MonadError[F], using the RequestListener.lift method.

 4.40.3 Backend wrappers and redirects

 By default redirects are handled at a low level, using a wrapper around the main, concrete backend: each of the backend factory methods, e.g. HttpURLConnectionBackend() returns a backend wrapped in FollowRedirectsBackend.